Using conditional sentences will make your language more complex and sophisticated.

 …*unless* you promise to pay me back (see next section)

-‘Unless’ can be difficult.
+‘Unless’ is difficult.
 It just means ‘if not’ and can be used with all the conditionals.

 Here are some memorable examples my students posted on Instagram: